cdapio/cdap/docs/developer-guide/source/intro.rst

 --------------------
 Without a Big Data middleware layer, a developer has to piece together multiple open source frameworks and runtimes to assemble a complete Big Data infrastructure stack.
-Reactor provides an integrated platform that makes it easy to create all the elements of Big Data applications: collecting, processing, storing, and querying data.
+CDAP provides an integrated platform that makes it easy to create all the elements of Big Data applications: collecting, processing, storing, and querying data.
 Data can be collected and stored in both structured and unstructured forms, processed in real-time and in batch, and results can be made available for retrieval, visualization, and